 The DKW marque did not die in 1966, though: South American DKW factories continued making the old-style 1000S for a bit.
 In Brazil, the car was known as the DKW-Vemag Belcar and had been produced in significant quantities since 1957, when DKW bought a 52% share in Vemag (Veiculos e Maquinas Agricolas).
 This is another example of South American “alternate reality cars”, like the VW 1600, the IKA-Renault Torino or the Simca Emi-Sul.
 The boys from Brazil decided to modify the car around 1962 by abandoning the front suicide doors – but that was just for starters.
 Soon, DKW-Vemag’s range was to be quite different from their German cousin’s.

 Vemag called upon Italian coachbuilder Fissore in 1963 for a completely re-bodied two-door saloon, penned by Michelotti, to be sold alongside the Belcar.
 But the Fissore’s high retail price meant it would be more of a halo car, and fewer than 2500 units were made in four model years.
-In a last-ditch effort to refresh the ageing range, DKW-Vemag even put quad headlamps of the Belcar, making the 1967 DKW-Vemag Belcar and Vemaguetes the weirdest derivatives of the original F9 ever to be produced.
-Vemag was bought by Volkswagen in September 1967, which spelled the end of the Brazilian DKWs: production stopped two months later.
+In a last-ditch effort to refresh the ageing range, DKW-Vemag even put quad headlamps of the Belcar, making the 1967 DKW-Vemag Belcar and Vemaguetes the weirdest derivatives of the original F9 ever produced.
+Vemag were bought by Volkswagen in September 1967, which spelled the end of the Brazilian DKWs: production stopped two months later.

 The Brazilian DKWs also spawned a bone fide sports car range, thanks to gifted amateur designer and entrepreneur Rino Malzoni, who modified a DKW-Vemag 1000S chassis and bodied it with fiberglass.
 The original “Malzoni special” was widely admired in Brazil, so Malzoni quickly designed a second car and produced a few dozen DKW Malzoni GTs in 1964-65.
 By 1966, the name had become “DKW Puma GT”, and the new marque was spun off, trading the DKW two-stroke for the VW flat-4 in 1968, which meant completely redesigning the car.
 Puma carried on making a variety of cars, usually with VW or GM engines, until the mid-‘90s.